-Although the Civil Rights Act was first signed into law in 1964, housing discrimination towards people of color persisted well into the late 60’s, and beyond.
+Although the Civil Rights Act was first signed into law in 1964, housing discrimination towards people of color persisted well into the late 60’s and beyond.
 People of color were often redlined, denying them the ability to purchase or build properties in desirable communities.

 Over the years, the Fair Housing Act has expanded to prevent housing discrimination from several protected classes.
 Protected classes previously referred to a person’s race, skin color, religion, sex, and national origin, but they now include additional protections for gender, single parents, and people with disabilities.

-The Fair Housing Act allows for defendants to file a fair housing complaint directly with the Department of Housing and Urban Development (HUD).
+The Fair Housing Act allows defendants to file a fair housing complaint directly with the Department of Housing and Urban Development (HUD).
 Unfortunately, housing discrimination persists and is often difficult to prove.
 Winning a case in court requires proper documentation, an experienced lawyer, and some patience.

 There are numerous situations in which a prospective tenant or homebuyer may feel like the Federal Fair Housing Act is being violated.
-Here are four scenarios that landlords, agents, mortgage lenders, and developers should be aware of in order to avoid discriminating against protected classes.
+Here are four scenarios that landlords, agents, mortgage lenders, and developers should be aware of to avoid discriminating against protected classes.

-However, if a landlord is caught telling one prospective tenant that the apartment is available and another prospective tenant of a different race that the apartment is not available, this could be considered a violation of fair housing laws.
-This is especially true if the apartment ends up being leased after the tenant of color was told that it was already rented.
+However, if a landlord is caught telling one prospective tenant that the apartment is available and another prospective tenant of a different race that the apartment is not available, this could be considered a violation of fair housing laws, this is especially true if the apartment ends up being leased after the tenant of color was told that it was already rented.

-A pocket listing allows for sellers and agents to promote a home sale to a curated list of individuals.
+A pocket listing allows sellers and agents to promote a home sale to a curated list of individuals.
 However, a pocket listing has the disadvantage of not being listed on the open market, which could negatively impact your earnings potential.
-Pocket listings are available to all sellers, but are more common among high-net-worth individuals because of the privacy they provide.
+Pocket listings are available to all sellers but are more common among high-net-worth individuals because of the privacy they provide.